reitxel/TC/README_SKEL_ANGLE.txt

+Skeletonization code:
+  -Used to make a skeletonization of the segmentated scans -Importing skeletonized images
+  -Skeletonizes it to get midline of the structures -Exports those midlines in a skeleton-file

 Angle code:
   -Used to calculate angle between reference landmark on the vertebra and landmarks on the rib -In the top of the code the landmark (1, 3, 6 or 8) on the rib can be entered